 Mountain View High School participated in the City's Clean Organics Composting Pilot in the Spring of 2011.
 The Environmental Club took the lead on this project to replace polystyrene (foam) lunch trays with compostable trays (paid for with their own funds).
 Environmental Club students guided other students on how to correctly sort their lunch scraps and trays from other recyclables and trash.
 The containers were placed in the cafeteria and nearby outdoor areas.
 Environmental Club students checked the containers daily and provided a report listing quantity, contaminants (trash or recycling in the compostables), and calculated a diversion rate.

 Thanks to the school and other businesses participating in the pilot, the composting program is now available through Recology Mountain View.
-It requires schools and businesses to switch to compostable foodware and packaging, and eliminate polystyrene foam service ware and other non-compostable plastics.
+It requires schools and businesses to switch to compostable foodware, and eliminate polystyrene foam service ware and other non-compostable plastics.

 See below for a list of composting, recycling and trash services provided to schools and other businesses.